Cellular Construction Workshop

 We accept 12-15 students and 4-5 teachers.
 We don’t conduct interviews.

-We will notify students and teachers via email in April.
+We will notify students and teachers via email by April 2, 2024.

 No, coding knowledge is not necessary.
 We do recommend that students have taken at least one biology class in high school.